Here2ServeU/agentic_ai_3_sessions/README.md

-# Agentic AI in DevOps — 3-Session Bootcamp
+# Agentic AI in DevOps: A 3-Session Bootcamp

 Welcome to the Agentic AI Bootcamp!
 This is a hands-on program for **complete beginners**.